Occurrence of bacterial enteritis and diarrhoea

 assist in alleviating constipation or diarrhea.
 Its presence in the intestine

-overgrowth, it is advisable to reduce the consumption of foods rich in
+overgrowth of yeast, it is advisable to reduce the consumption of foods rich

-carbohydrates.
-The absence of sugars will result in a natural decline of the
+in carbohydrates.
+The absence of sugars will result in a natural decline of

-yeast population in the intestine.
-If this is not effective, an antifungal
+the yeast population in the intestine.
+If this is not effective, an

 been shown to be effective in treating diarrhea and facilitating recovery in

 rabbits affected by the disease.
-The following tables present the relevant
+Please find below the relevant information

 Acknowledgements